GloomBerry/specification13/README.md

 > **Note:** The information contained in this repository may differ from current information due to update delays.
 Please consult the respective original publisher to obtain up-to-date information.

-To access a specification13 generic top-level domain record, please use either on of the following schemes:
+To access a specification13 generic top-level domain record, please use either one of the following schemes:

 ```
 egisty/specification13/{granted}/data.json